TencentCloud/TIMSDK/README.md

 - Optimized handling of SQLite file corruption

 ### TUIKit & Demo
-- Support storing conversation group information in the cloud
+- Support storing conversation group order information in the cloud
 - iOS optimized video sending process
 - Android fixed the issue of continuous voice messages failing to autoplay
 - Android fixed the issue of incorrect time display in the call record list